playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <!-- tabs:end -->

-Earlier, we talked about how dependency injection is like a buffet of data; components act like customers grabbing food from an all-you-can-eat buffet of data.
+Earlier, we discussed how dependency injection is like a buffet of data; components act like customers grabbing food from an all-you-can-eat data buffet.

 Let's continue that analogy: